-Home theaters are becoming more and more popular these days.
-With the advent of streaming services and movie quality television, there’s more and more great content you can enjoy in your own home, so why not make it a theater-quality experience?
+Home theaters are rising in popularity these days.
+With the advent of streaming services and movie-quality television, there’s more great content you can enjoy from the comfort of your home, so why not make it a theater-quality experience?
 If your answer is that you don’t know the first thing about designing a home theater room, fear not.
 Here’s a step-by-step guide to building a great DIY home theater room for you and your family to enjoy.

 1. Pick a Location